 The costs above include deferred bonuses, other long-term incentive plan (LTIP) awards and share-based payment costs on an accrued basis.
-Key management personnel consists of the executive director and certain senior staff who are regarded as running the business on a day-to-day basis.
+Key management personnel consists of the executive director and certain senior staff who are regarded as running the business on a day to day basis.

-Directors' remuneration
+Independent directors' remuneration

-2017 2016
+2018 2017

-€'m €'m
+Directors' remuneration €'m €'m

-Remuneration 1.3 1.5
+Remuneration 2.5 1.3

-Total 1.3 1.5
+Total directors' remuneration 2.5 1.3

-Directors received remuneration for their services.
-The Board determines remuneration that reflect the level of individual responsibilities, attendance of meetings and membership of Board committees.
+Independent non-executive directors received fees for their services.
+The Board determines fees that reflect the level of individual responsibilities, attendance of meetings and membership of Board committees.
+Non-executive directors representing shareholders did not receive fees.